Atoka, Oklahoma: Transportation

 Four highways intersect in Atoka: U.S. Route 69 (a major transportation artery that travels from Texas to Minnesota), State Highway 3, State Highway 7, and U.S. Highway 75, thus making it a convenient stop for motorists.
 It is located where U.S. 69 and U.S. 75 converge (heading south toward Texoma).

 Atoka Municipal Airport (KAQR, or FAA ID: AQR), located 1 mile northwest of town, has a 3015’ x 60’ paved runway.

 For commercial air transportation, Atoka is roughly equidistant from Dallas/Fort Worth International Airport (130 miles south-southwest), Will Rogers World Airport (137 miles northwest), and Tulsa International Airport (140 miles north).

 Media

 Atoka is served by several media outlets, including the Atoka County Times, published weekly on Wednesdays, 102.1 KHKC, a radio station headquartered on the county line between Atoka and Coal counties, and KXII and KTEN, television stations broadcasting from Sherman, Texas.

 Tradio, a locally well-known radio show, is broadcast every weekday morning.
 Tradio was known for, among many things, its host John Reuben.
-The shows consists of callers advertising items such as cars, furniture and animals, or events such as auctions and garage sales over the air.
+The show consists of callers advertising items such as cars, furniture and animals, or events such as auctions and garage sales over the air.
 The tagline for show is, "Good morning, you're on Tradio," which is repeated by Reuben as he answers each call.

 The current host, Derek Reid, still sometimes answers the phone to people saying "Good Morning Brother John", as a nod to Reuben.